jonhoo/thesquareplanet.com/_posts/2024-08-12-writing-about-people-to-people.md

     neither is all that *useful*.
 In the spirit of "write what you'd want to receive", prefer highlighting specific things that the person in question could *do something about*.
-This can be stuff already do that they should double down on or pair back, or it could be things they're not currently doing that would make them more impactful if they did.
+This can be stuff already do that they should double down on or pare back, or it could be things they're not currently doing that would make them more impactful if they did.
 If someone reads your review and still wonders afterwards "so what are they good at?" or "but how could